 Results: Comparative Effectiveness of Earwax Removal Techniques

-• Water irrigation demonstrated a 100% success rate in this survey, with none of the 22% of clients who selected this method requiring a follow-up appointment.
+- Water irrigation showed a 100% success rate in this survey.
+None of the 22% of clients who chose it needed a follow-up appointment.

 Implications